 Unfortunately there are no direct flights from Ljubljana to Barcelona so travelers from Slovenia can either take a connection flight through one of the major European airports or drive to Bergamo (Italy) to catch a cheaper direct flight with Ryan air.
 You can reach Barcelona city center with Airport Express shuttle bus called Aerobus, which goes to and from the airport every 5-10 minutes (until 1 a.m.) and costs 6€ one way and 10.20€ for a return ticket.
 It stops at 4 locations and you can take a metro or taxi from there to your hotel.
-There are some other cheap options which you can check here.
-The most comfortable option is by taxi which takes around 20 minutes (make sure you add around 10 minutes when returning because traffic can be heavy throughout the city).
+If you want cheaper options check them out here.
+The most comfortable option is by taxi which takes around 20 minutes (make sure you add around 10 minutes when returning because city traffic can be heavy).
 It will cost you around 30-35€ plus a couple of surprises in the end: 3.10€ airport fee (no matter which direction) and 1€ per each piece of luggage.
-Unfortunately Uber hasn’t reached Barcelona yet so do your own math, depending on how many people you are traveling with.
+Unfortunately Uber hasn’t reached Barcelona yet in 2016.

 I decided to see Sagrada Familia first, since it was only a short walk away from my hotel.
 The Basílica de la Sagrada Família as it is officially called, is more than a piece of art.
 You can almost get scared of the “stone mountain” for a moment, if you don’t know what to expect behind the corner when the giant suddenly appears in front of you.
 Its creator, the famous architect Antonio Gaudi took over the constructions in 1883 and his successors have been building it ever since.
 If you look carefully at the details of the exterior you will soon get the idea why the construction is taking so long.
 Make sure you walk round and round as the façade is very different from both sides.
 I haven’t seen it from the inside because the waiting time was too long, but judging from the photos I can easily imagine this could be a never ending story (although the anticipated completion is in 2026).
 The entrance fee to basilica is 14.30€ (or 18.30€ with audio guide).
 There is however one option to see some of it for free if you enter the underground crypt left from the main entrance at the time of mass.
 I was surprised to see that Gaudi himself is buried there.
 Indeed a nice way to remember and honor the Master.

 The blue line of Barcelona Big Bus stops right in front of Sagrada Familia so I took it from there to Camp Nou, the European biggest football stadium.
 Oh my.
 Even if you are not a football fan, do stop there.
 At least to see the giant from the outside and peak into their official store.
 You will probably walk out with at least a small ball.
 The entrance fee to the stadium and museum is 23€ per adult, which is quite a lot, especially if you have a large family of Barca fans with you.
 The experience is very unique though and I can only imagine how it must feel like if you are a true Culé.
 To walk through the same gate Messi walks in.
 To see the locker room where Neymar gets naked.
-To sit in the broadcast booth where the reporters scream like they are fighting for their lives when Messi scores.
-To see the huge green playground and imagine how Christiano hits for the victory.
-Oh sorry, I got a bit carried away.
-Have I mentioned I was Real Madrid fan? 😛
+To sit in the broadcast booth where the reporters scream like they are fighting for their lives when someone scores.

 Those who are more into art and architecture will probably hop off 2 stops after Sagrada Familia to see Park Güell, Barcelona’s second largest park, designed by Gaudi.
 I vaguely remember seeing this wonderful park during one of my previous visits and since I didn’t have time to do it all I decided to skip it this time.
 It was actually a smart decision because I almost ran out of time to see everything in my schedule.
 Plus you can see Gaudi’s work all over Barcelona if you do some homework and open your eyes.